thingenious/eva/docs/client-examples.md

 app.use(express.json());
 app.use(express.static('public'));

-// Store active EVE clients for each socket const eveClients = new Map();
+// Store active EVA clients for each socket const evaClients = new Map();

 io.on('connection', (socket) => {
     console.log('Client connected:', socket.id);